Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

-\begin{proof} Since the cycle stays bounded and $\las\in\Lambda$, it follows that for all $0\leq i\leq k-1$, there exists a subsequence of the sequence $a_i^n$ that has a limit $a_i$ and that this limit point is a fixed point of $f_{\las}^k$.
+\begin{proof}[Proof of Proposition \ref{tendpole}] {\rm (a)} Since the cycle stays bounded and $\las\in\Lambda$, it follows that for all $0\leq i\leq p-1$, there exists a subsequence of the sequence $a_i^n$ that has a limit $a_i$ and that this limit point is a fixed point of $f_{\las}^p$.
 This cycle must be non-repelling.
 Since $\las\in\partial \Omega$, it cannot be attracting.
-Hence it is an indifferent cycle. \end{proof}
+It also cannot have multiplier 0 because if it did, $\ba^*$ would be superattracting and some point in the limit cycle would be a critical point.
+But then, for every $\la$ in a neighborhood of $\la^*$, the analytic continuation of this cycle would be attracting and its basin would contain a critical point, and thus $\lambda^*$ would be in the interior of $\Omega$ and not on its boundary.
+Hence $\ba^*$ is an indifferent cycle and part (a) is proved.